 2> set the dedicatedNAS-Message to include the information received from upper layers;

+1> for the IAB-MT, if there is a need to transfer F1-C related information, and the selected CG to transfer F1-C related information does not include BH RLC configuration:

+2> include the dedicatedInfoF1c;

+2> if SRB2 is configured as split SRB, pdcp-Duplication is not configured and f1c-TransferPathNRDC is configured as scg:

+3> set the primaryPath to refer to the SCG.

 1> submit the ULInformationTransfer message to lower layers for transmission, upon which the procedure ends.